paelzer/PC-case-temperature-7-segment-display/README.md

-# PC case temperature 7 segment display
+# PC case temperature on a 4-digit 7-segment display

-Not that it's really neccessary to have one... but I think it looks cool anyway :-)
+**This project allows you to show your PC case temperature on a 4 digit 7 segment display connected to an Arduino NANO**

-** This description is not yet complete.
-Some more detailed pictures I still need to add... will be done soon. **
+**Not that it's really neccessary to have one... but I think it looks cool anyway :-)**

-** This project allows you to show your PC case temperature on a 4 digit 7 segment display connected to an Arduino NANO **
+> **Note:** This description is not yet complete.
+Some more detailed pictures I still need to add... will be done soon.

 </br>
 <img src="https://i.imgur.com/EwXUg77.png">